-Fortunately, the ticket we (with my sister) booked for Vietnam last summer of 2016 has its stop at Singapore for 15 hours which we can visit places again and had the chance to fetch our eldest sister since she works in Singapore as a nurse.
+Fortunately, the ticket we (with my sister) booked for Vietnam last summer of 2016 has its stop at Singapore for 15 hours which we can visit places again and have the chance to fetch our eldest sister since she works in Singapore as a nurse.

-Since Singapore is a small country you can visit the superb landmarks and impressive attractions for just few days, moreover, Singapore’s transport systems are very systematic, so getting around the country is convenient.
+Since Singapore is a small country you can visit the superb landmarks and impressive attractions for just a few days, moreover, Singapore’s transport systems are very systematic, so getting around the country is convenient.
 It is a city full of impressive things to see and do.
 Here’s a list of some tourist attractions you can find there.
 (The photos are from 2010 and 2016 visit.)

 Merlion Park is Singapore’s major landmark and tourist attraction located at One Fullerton.
-It is a half-fish, half-lion and served as their national icon.
+It is a half-fish, half-lion, and served as their national icon.

 Marina Bay Sands- Marina Bay was still under construction when I went to Singapore for the first time.
 It is the most expensive standalone casino property at 8 billion Singapore dollars, including the land cost.
-The majestic hotel towers slope and the sky park that connects the three 55-story towers gave the structure a very unique look.
+The majestic hotel towers slope and the sky park that connects the three 55-story towers gave the structure a unique look.

-Singapore Flyer – Towering 165 metres above ground, the giant Ferris wheel of Singapore is located at Raffles Avenue next to Marina Square.
+Singapore Flyer – Towering 165 meters above ground, the giant Ferris wheel of Singapore is located at Raffles Avenue next to Marina Square.
 Singapore Flyer is the world’s largest Giant Observation Wheel.
 Upon riding the Singapore Flyer, you can see the panoramic view of the whole city.
-The best time to visit is by night because of the lights of the infrastructures that contradicts the dark sky.
+The best time to visit is by night because of the lights of the infrastructures that contradict the dark sky.

-Orchard Road- Visit the Asia’s most famous shopping street, it is a 2.2 km shopping belt.
+Orchard Road- Visit Asia’s most famous shopping street, it is a 2.2 km shopping belt.
 You can see here high-end shopping malls and numerous department stores.

-Jurong Bird Park – Jurong Bird Park is the largest bird park in the world it is a 20.2 hectare open-concept park.
+Jurong Bird Park – Jurong Bird Park is the largest bird park in the world it is a 20.2-hectare open-concept park.
 You can see more than 8,000 birds of 600 species and 29 of those are endangered species.